Nether-Realms/AtomicTags/README.md

+# Read this
-The plugin was posted to help start servers, not to edit it because you can crash it.
+The plugin was posted to help start servers, don't edit the plugin if you are not a developer because you can broken the plugin and crash your server.
 You do not have the right to copyright this plugin!

 # Plugin Info